Castelvill/SandstormBox/docs/instructions.md

 **Parameters:**

 - aggregation_type (instruction): “all” - return every entity that fullfils all conditions, “first” - return only the first entity that fullfils all conditions, “last” - return only the last entity that fullfils all conditions, “random” - return one random entity that fullfils all conditions;
-- entities (variable) - a variable of one of these types: Camera, Layer, Object, Text, EditText, SText, SEditText, "Image", "Movement", "Collision", "Particles", "Event", "Param", "Vec", "Scrollbar", “Pointer”, “Val”.
+- entities (variable) - a variable of one of these types: val, vec, ptr, Camera, Layer, Object, TextField, EditableText, Image, Movement, Collision, Particles, Event, Scrollbar, Primitive.
 Type of the entity affects other parameters;
 - [camera_id] (string) - if the provided variable is of a Camera type, only the camera with this id can be aggregated;
 - [layer_id] (string) - if the provided variable is of a Layer type, only the layer with this id can be aggregated;
 - [object_id] (string) - if the provided variable is of a Layer or object type, only the object with this id can be aggregated;
 - [module_type] (string) - if the provided variable contains layers, objects or modules; only the module of this type can be aggregated;
 - [module_id] (string) - if the provided variable contains layers, objects or modules; only the module with this id can be aggregated;
 - [attribute] (string) - if provided, aggregate this attribute from the provided entities;
 - [expression] - a list of values, variables and logical operators arranged in Reverse Polish Notation.
 This whole expression is calculated for each entity separately and if it returns truth, entity is aggregated into the output variable.
 But if expression is empty, this boolean is equal to true by default.
-Available built-in variables: fullscreen, second_passed, fps, is_directory, used_os, screen_w, screen_h, key_pressed, key_pressing, key_released, any_key_pressed, any_key_pressing, any_key_released, mouse, mouse_moved, mouse_pressed, mouse_pressing, mouse_released, literal, camera, layer, ancestor, object, display_resized, vector_s, mouse_x, mouse_y, display_w, display_h, number_of_processes, number_of_cameras, number_of_layers, number_of_objects, booting, process, context, text, editable_text, super_text, super_editable_text, image, movement, collision, particles, event, scrollbar, primitives, variable, exists;
+Available built-in variables: fullscreen, second_passed, fps, is_directory, used_os, screen_w, screen_h, key_pressed, key_pressing, key_released, any_key_pressed, any_key_pressing, any_key_released, mouse_x, mouse_y, mouse_moved, mouse_pressed, mouse_pressing, mouse_released, val, display_resized, display_w, display_h, number_of_processes, number_of_cameras, number_of_layers, number_of_objects, booting, exists, var, vec, Process, context, Mouse, Camera, Layer, Object, ObjectBase, TextField, EditableText, Image, Movement, Collision, Particles, Event, Scrollbar, Primitive;
 - [output] (variable) for all entities that fullfill all conditions.

 ## index